AdrienPlacais/lightwin/INSTALL.md

 Remove related imports in `fault.py` and `fault_scenario.py` to run LightWin without it.

 ## Optional packages
-`cython` to speed up calculations.
+`cython` to speed up calculations; see instructions [here](https://adrienplacais.github.io/LightWin/html/manual/cython.html).
 Check :ref:`cython`.
 It can also be used to compile some `pymoo` functions to speed them up.
 Just install `cython` prior to `pymoo`, and the compilation should be done automatically when installing `pymoo`.